- Can anyone enter?

 All registered support vehicles and their supporters will receive a badge that identifies them as registered support.
 Supporters must wear their badge at all times when in controls, and must display their support vehicle's badge in the vehicle's front window.

 Many of the roads used for London Edinburgh London are narrow.
 A support vehicle parked on the route could be a hazard to riders.
 To prevent this, registered support vehicles must not drive or park anywhere on the route, except to collect a rider who has failed to finish.
 Any support vehicle that is seen parked along the route, will result in all their supported riders being disqualified.

 In addition, any rider who is seen receiving support from an unregistered vehicle parked on the route will be disqualified.

 Almost everything.
-All food and drink at controls is free, as are showers and dormitories.
+All food and drink at controls is included in the entry fee, as are showers and dormitories.
 We'll also supply free towels, blankets and earplugs.
-Any bike repairs we carry out for you are also free, but you will have to pay for spare parts.
+Any bike repairs that our volunteers carry out for you are also free, but you will have to pay for spare parts.

 Most controls will offer the same facilities:

 - A choice of hot food, including vegetarian and vegan options